 Biodiesel exceeds diesel in cetane number, resulting in superior ignition.
 The cetane number is the performance rating of diesel fuel.
-Biodiesel also has a higher flash point, or ignition temperature, making it more versatile where safety is concerned.
+Biodiesel also has a higher flash point, or ignition temperature, making it safer.
 Horsepower, acceleration, and torque are comparable to diesel.
 Biodiesel has the highest Btu content of any alternative fuel, though it is slightly less than that of diesel.
 This might have a small impact on vehicle range and fuel economy.